 There were many who believed that the creation was indubitably, scripturally defined as a matter of days, 6 of them, definable in the basic category of what the vocabulary drew on, in the normal parlance of day and night, morning and evening, light shining and not doing so, action and rest; that the earth was moved into format, as so shown, and the heavens, each of these in detail.
 In fact, these come in two major divisions in the text of Genesis 1, one after the other.

 This it does as history proceeds in complete composure and summary integration (Genesis 2:1ff.) with creation, its terminology unmutated, its agents unaltered, its processes in contiguity and continuity alike, before coming in one cohesive unit to the matter of generations, summaries of persons and events as ongoing history spread like the branches of a tree.

 Another approach would have it that there was simply no telling what such terminology, and indeed numbered sequence of days would mean, as the text moved on to the continued use of such terms in the days of mankind.
-Definitions unaccountably change, terms wobble, confusion reigns.
-Such is not a permissible degradation of the continuity of the text, but an imaginative poultice to tone it down
+In that case, definitions unaccountably change, terms wobble, confusion reigns.
+Such is not a permissible degradation of the continuity of the text, but an imaginative poultice to tone it down.

 It could be, it was held, that the terms changed meaning without notice or indication, that definitions were wholly indistinct, yes unknowable, that the account in terms in normal use, in a sequence of numbered units of days, and logically sequential operations in the earth and in the heavens, merging into world and national history, was without significance, except what the mind of man might invent, and then insert into the text at will, for the convenience, it appears, of melding with a massively blind culture, of which we are warned as to type and time for its invasion (Colossians 2:8, II Timothy 3-4).

-Often these matters have been reviewed in major detail, with only one conclusion for the word of God as it defines itself to be.
+Often on this site, such matters have been reviewed in major detail, with only one conclusion for the word of God as it defines itself to be.
 Here it is necessary merely to indicate that it is past all argumentation that it is NOT POSSIBLE to DEDUCE from the biblical text any account of the creation which has it NOT in the sequence given, NOT in the logical development, step by step in coherence of thought and action, as provided, but instead equipped with concepts of vague vistas on divine action given in varied assortment, or of natural processes with a divine oversight of some non-sovereign kind.
 This is a wise provision in the Westminster Confession (Section 1.6, with XXX1.4).
 If it is not WARRANTABLE from the biblical text, you are not authorised in His name to apply it.
 You are then ultra vires.

 In reality, by contrast, in the coverage of creation in the Bible, the word and the need are expressly related in such a style that the divine mind and mentality, view and desire are directly implemented with nothing whatever contrary to His thought as stated and actions in correlation with this, constituting creation of the universe (Genesis 2:1-4).
 God takes words of defined character, moves through them to events of normal nature, implements in text what He did in fact, and says so.
 THUS the heavens and the earth, and all the host of them, were finished.
 It was not in some other way.
 It was " thus", says Genesis 2, in oversight.
 You can take it or leave it.
 Rest in it, this is the authority of God which speaks.
 To harass it with permission for adventitious additives born of invasive imagination makes a dual authorship for this book, on the part of a church.
 It is to signify another source, another word, another authority.